VanAntwerpen/VanAntwerpen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a post-doctoral researcher in Algebra at the department of Mathematics: Algebra and Geometry, Universiteit Gent in the group of [Tom De Medts](https://algebra.ugent.be/~tdemedts/).
+I am an assistant professor in the Algebra and Number theory research group at the  department of Mathematics and Statistics at Maynooth University.
 My current research focuses on set-theoretic solutions of the Yang-Baxter equation and relating their properties to groups, rings and a recently introduced notion called skew braces.
 Vice versa, I employ set-theoretic solutions of the Yang-Baxter equation to construct exciting groups and rings, containing polycyclic groups, RAAG's, quadratic algebras and Jacobson radical rings.
+I am also affiliated researcher with Universiteit Gent and Vrije Universiteit Brussel.
 {style="text-align: justify;"}